Parker County - TX

 Texas Family Code § 51.03 defines delinquent conduct as:

-Conduct indicating a need for supervision is:
+Conduct indicating a need for supervision is: subject to Subsection (f), conduct, other than a traffic offense, that violates:

 According to the Centers for Disease Control and Prevention (CDC), the 2019 Youth Risk Behavior Survey found that among high school students, during the past 30 days: 29 percent drank alcohol, 14 percent binge drank, 5 percent of drivers drove after drinking alcohol, and 17 percent rode with a driver who had been drinking alcohol.